![]() |

 Routing Details:

 Finally, some interesting trivia for those of you who are wondering just how large the Internet can become.
-The next generation of IP address space (IPng) will be 128 bits long.
+The next generation of IP address space (IPV6) will be 128 bits long.
 This results in an address space size of: 340,282,366,920,938,463,463,374,607,431,768,211,456 .
-Depending on the overhead for this addressing architecture, IPng will provide anywhere from 1,564 to 3,911,873,538,269,506,102 addresses for every square meter of the Earth's surface area.
-What will we do with all these addresses?
-Explore this list of interesting devices connected to the Internet.
-Explore around to see Interactive Video Cameras, Live traffic Video in Montgomery County.
+Depending on the overhead for this addressing architecture, In will provide anywhere from 1,564 to 3,911,873,538,269,506,102 addresses for every square meter of the Earth's surface area.